 Site Identification & Community Engagement:

-Lizzie has begun mapping and investigating potential green spaces.
-One key site near Armitage CE Primary School, previously a fly-tipping location, has seen strong interest from local parents.
+Lizzie began mapping and investigating potential green spaces.
+One key site near Armitage CE Primary School, previously a fly-tipping location, saw strong interest from local parents.
 Plans for funding and clean-ups are underway.

 Volunteer Involvement: